ErpNetDocs/info/features/general/file-manager.md

 ## A new way to manage your documentation

 File Management in @@name introduces a familiar and intuitive logic, enriched with business context.
 Documents are not just files — they belong to a:

 - customer
 - project
 - product
 - process

-When you open a record in the system, you also see:

-- the related files
-- the current versions
-- the complete document history

 Viewing and editing are done directly in the browser, making work easier and enabling teams to act quickly and confidently, without relying on local desktop applications.